Forestbrook/Forestbrook.github.io/docs/azure/functionwithkeyvaultanddi.md

 ```cs
 builder.Services.AddSingleton(s => new DemoService(_configuration["DbCredentials:UserId"], _configuration["TestSecret"]));
 ```

+See [Service lifetimes](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection#service-lifetimes){:target="_blank"} to figure out when to use Singleton, Transient or Scoped.

 ### Change the Function1 class: get rid of Static and add a Service
 - Remove Static